energized landscapeS IN OIL AND ENCAUSTIC WAX

 PRACTICE

-I paint in response to the energy and complexity of nature.
-Working directly outdoors connects me to the landscape as I explore the idea of place.
-In the studio, I build upon my plein air work to develop ideas and inspirations, free from changing conditions of the open air.
+I paint the energy and complexity of landscape.
+Working directly outdoors connects me to a place and its atmosphere.
+In the studio, I build upon my plein air paintings to push ideas and inspirations, free from changing conditions of the open air.

 MEDIA